 Bruce Marder’s ability to open cutting edge restaurants in Los Angeles has earned him the respect of restaurant royalty.
-His trend setting West Beach Café brought art and food to Venice in the 70′s and defined California Cuisine for nearly 2 decades.
+His trend-setting West Beach Café brought art and food to Venice in the 70′s and defined California cuisine for nearly two decades.
 In Marder’s desire to move upward in fine dining, he sold West Beach Café and opened Capo.
-Rebecca’s Restaurant brought art and architecture into dining and became world famous, being published in most major magazines in the United States, Europe and Asia.
-He consulted on the opening of DC-3 and attracted lines of patrons nightly.
+His other establishment, Rebecca’s Restaurant, brought art and architecture into dining.
+It became world-famous and was published in most major magazines in the United States, Europe, and Asia.
+He also consulted on the opening of DC-3 and attracted lines of patrons nightly.
 DC-3 won Interior Magazine′s ′Restaurant Design of the Year Award′.

-Moving forward into the new millennium, Bruce Marder has put his expertise toward a modern day concept that will define restaurant dining for many years to come.
-Bruce Marder is currently operating 5 restaurants and a bakery on the Westside: Capo, Brentwood Restaurant & Lounge, and Cora’s Coffee Shoppe.
-The newest concepts are: Red Rooster Bakery in Santa Monica, Café Brentwood next to Brentwood Restaurant and Marvin in Beverly Hills adjacent.
+Moving forward into the new millennium, Bruce Marder has put his expertise toward a modern-day concept that will define restaurant dining for many years to come.
+Bruce Marder is currently operating five restaurants and a bakery on the Westside: Capo, Brentwood Restaurant & Lounge, and Cora’s Coffee Shoppe.
+The newest concepts are The Rooster in Santa Monica, which also houses our bakery, and Marvin in Beverly Hills adjacent.